Fire severely damages mobile home in Edgewood

-EDGEWOOD, Iowa — A fire official says there were no injuries in a blaze that severely damaged a mobile home Saturday morning in Edgewood.
+EDGEWOOD, Iowa — No one was injured in a blaze that severely damaged a mobile home Saturday in Edgewood.

 Edgewood Fire Chief Jay Degenford said his agency arrived at the scene shortly after 6:45 a.m.